 Traffic Stats Administration¶

-Traffic Stats consists of three seperate components: Traffic Stats, InfluxDB, and Grafana.
+Traffic Stats consists of three separate components: Traffic Stats, InfluxDB, and Grafana.
 See below for information on installing and configuring each component as well as configuring the integration between the three and Traffic Ops.

 Installing Traffic Stats¶

-In order to store traffic stats data you will need to install InfluxDB.
+In order to store Traffic Stats data you will need to install InfluxDB.
 While not required, it is recommended to use some sort of high availability option like Influx enterprise, InfluxDB Relay, or another high availability option.

 Grafana is used to display Traffic Stats/InfluxDB data in Traffic Ops.
 Grafana is typically run on the same server as Traffic Stats but this is not a requirement.
 Grafana can be installed on any server that can access InfluxDB and can be accessed by Traffic Ops.
 Documentation on installing Grafana can be found on the Grafana website.